datalad-handbook/book/docs/basics/101-105-install.rst

 In this demonstration, we're using one of the many openly available datasets that DataLad provides in a public registry that anyone can access.
-One of these datasets is a collection of audiorecordings of a great podcast, the longnow seminar series [#f2]_.
+One of these datasets is a collection of audio recordings of a great podcast, the longnow seminar series [#f2]_.
-It consists of audiorecordings about long-term thinking, and while the DataLad-101 course is not a long-term thinking seminar, those recordings are nevertheless a good addition to the large stash of yet-to-read text books we piled up (and also, we can wholeheartedly recommend them for their worldly wisdoms and compelling, thoughtful
+It consists of audio recordings about long-term thinking, and while the DataLad-101 course is not a long-term thinking seminar, those recordings are nevertheless a good addition to the large stash of yet-to-read text books we piled up (and also, we can wholeheartedly recommend them for their worldly wisdoms and compelling, thoughtful